Crossens Peat Monitoring

 Typha Crop

 The environmental benefits of wetter farming are extensive.
 Not only does raising the water table reduce the nutrient run-off and local flood risk, but it can also help with peat regeneration and reduce greenhouse gas emissions.
-As little as a 10cm raise in the water table permanently can significantly reduce the natural release of Methane and Carbon Dioxide from the soil and therefore the environmental impact of farming.
+As little as a 10cm raising of the water table permanently can significantly reduce the natural release of methane and carbon dioxide from the soil and therefore the environmental impact of farming.

 Paludiculture Trial, Irlam